‘Led Zeppelin’ Re-Imagined: Hear Every Song As Performed by Other Artists

 Sandie Shaw ranked, along with Dusty Springfield and Petula Clark, among Britain’s most successful pop singers in the ’60s.
 It’s believed that her take on ‘Your Time Is Gonna Come,’ which appears on 1969’s ‘Reviewing the Situation,’ was the first cover of a Led Zeppelin song.

 Jimmy Page’s Indian-influenced instrumental was adopted from a traditional Irish folk song called ‘Down by Blackwaterside.’
 Page knew it from Bert Jansch, who recorded it as ‘Blackwaterside’ on his 1966 album ‘Jack Onion,’ a year before he formed the seminal British folk-rock band Pentangle.

-No stranger to slammin’ riffs, Iron Maiden released a faithful cover of ‘Communication Breakdown’ in 1990 as a b-side to the charmingly titled ‘Bring Your Daughter... to the Slaughter.’
-The single, which turned out to be Maiden’s only song to top the U.K. singles chart, also featured a cover of Free’s ‘I’m a Mover.’
+No stranger to slammin’ riffs, Iron Maiden released a faithful cover of ‘Communication Breakdown’ in 1990 as a b-side to ‘Bring Your Daughter... to the Slaughter.’
+That single, which turned out to be Maiden’s only song to top the U.K. singles chart, also featured a cover of Free’s ‘I’m a Mover.’

 ‘I Can’t Quit You Baby’

 Another Willie Dixon song, ‘I Can’t Quit You Baby’ was first recorded by Otis Rush in 1956 and has since become a blues standard.
 We like this version, where B.B.
 King and Buddy Guy trade guitar licks back and forth.

 ‘How Many More Times’